MichaelCerna/Anomaly-removal-and-minimization-of-RMSE/README.md

 To improve the model's performance, we conducted the following steps:

 1. **Normality Test**: We used the Shapiro-Wilk test to assess the normality of the data distribution.
-The test result was statistically significant, indicating non-normality.
+The test result indicates normality. (p-value=0)

 2. **Robust Linear Model (RLM)**: In response to the non-normality, we implemented a Robust Linear Model (RLM) regression technique.
 RLM is less sensitive to outliers and suited for datasets with non-normal distributions.